Social Security Division

 By 'partner' we mean your wife, husband, civil partner or a person you live with as if you are married or are in a civil partnership.

 You don’t have to pay for your TV licence before you can get a TV licence payment.
-You can claim a TV licence payment by sending your TV licence renewal notice to us with your completed claim form.
+You can claim a TV licence payment by sending us your TV licence renewal notice with your completed claim form.

-If you have any questions please call the Income Support (Pensioners) Unit on 01624 687020 or email ISP@gov.im.
-Or you can ask at a Social Security office or any Post Office.
+If you have any questions or need any more information please call the Income Support (Pensioners) Team on +44 1624 687020 or email them at ISP@gov.im .

 If you have to pay your TV licence